 The glucose tolerance test takes approx. one hour and will often be performed by your OBGYN between 24 and 28 weeks of pregnancy.
 If you have risk factors for gestational diabetes, your doctor may opt to perform the test in the first trimester.
 (Risk factors increase for people who are older than 30 years of age or are overweight, come from certain ethnic backgrounds, or have a history of diabetes or a prior history of GD, among other things.)
 The glucose tolerance test is done to evaluate your body's ability to process sugars during pregnancy.
 Listed below are the proper steps and precautions that need to be taken in order to ensure the test results are valid:

-- Bring a light snack with you to the appointment to eat after your blood has been drawn.
+- Try to bring a light snack with you to the appointment to eat after your blood has been drawn.

 - When you arrive for your appointment, you will be given a sweet glucose solution (often called glucola) to drink.